Linguistics575/neam/README.md

 will only need to be done once, even though you will need to continue to call `neam.sh` instead of `neam.py`.

+### Evaluation

+Evaluation of the system against a gold standard is a development-related task.
+Users wishing only to tag named entities in texts need not carry out evaluation.

-Evaluation of the system's output against a gold standard can be carried out in isolation by executing
+Nevertheless, valuation of the system's output against a gold standard can be carried out by executing

 `./evaluate.sh <output> <gold> [eval_tag ...]`

-ẁhere `output` is the XML file you are evaluating, and `gold` is the gold standard XML file.
+where `output` is the XML file you are evaluating, and `gold` is the gold standard XML file.
 You can optionally include a sequence of tags you want evaluated after this.
 If no tags are included, persname, placename, and orgname are evaluated by default.
 The evaluation script will dump all incorrect taggings to stderr.
 This can be redirected to a file using `2>` followed by the desired filename when executing the script.